GioBonvi/Infiltrate/README.md

 ## How to contribute

-The whole project is completely open source and licensed under the GNU GPL v.3 so feel free to create your own version.
+The whole project is completely open source and licensed under the [GNU GPL v.3 license](https://github.com/GioBonvi/Spyfall/blob/master/LICENSE) so feel free to create your own version.

 If you want to contribute to the translations please use EN.json or IT.json as a base model to create new languages.
 A translation can be accepted only if it 100% complete, otherwise it won't work.
 The order of the locations and roles must be the same in every file.